PADI TEC 100 CCR

 Note that manufacturer requirements also may apply and qualifying certifications from other diver training organization may be acceptable.
 Just mail us to confirm this.

-*All prices are subject to change depending on location and students starting level.
-Please mail me for a final quote.
+*All prices are subject to change depending on location and student starting level.
+Please mail me for a final quote and availability.

 The PADI Tec 100 CCR Diver is the ultimate PADI Tec CCR rating.
 With other training agencies, this course would be called a CCR Trimix course.
 This training is significantly more challenging than the PADI Tec 60 CCR Diver course because it includes the use of diluents and bailout gases that are hypoxic.
 You’ll learn to plan and make dives with hypoxic trimix/heliox using a Type T (technical) CCR to a maximum depth of 100 metres/330 feet while managing multiple bailout cylinders and completing multiple decompression stops.
 Very few extreme adventurers earn this rating.